Md-Khid/ANN_Classification_Prediction/README.md

 Based on the output, it seems that the columns "person_emp_length" and "loan_int_rate" contain some missing values.
 To address this issue, we can decide on the most appropriate method for replacing the missing values.
 Possible approaches include using the mean, median or mode depending on the data distribution.
 Additionally, we will also examine for any special characters that might impede the machine learning algorithm process.

 ## Exploratory Data Analysis
 In this section, we will delve into comprehending the dataset.
-This encompasses tasks such as examining data distributions, identifying outliers, visualising correlations between variables and detecting any irregularities or trends, then transforming the insights obtained into valuable information.
+This encompasses tasks such as examining data distributions, identifying outliers, visualising correlations between variables and detecting any irregularities or trends.

 #### Scaling Numerical Features